AntheaLi/open-research-seeds/ideas/kuramoto-multimodal-coupling/README.md

 Key papers to start with:

+1. **Miyato et al. (2024)** - [*Artificial Kuramoto Oscillatory Neurons*](https://takerum.github.io/akorn_project_page/) - dynamical alternative to traditional threshold units that binds neurons through synchronization dynamics to enhance performance across diverse tasks, demonstrating the value of foundational dynamical representations.

-1. **Kuramoto (1975)** — *Self-entrainment of a population of coupled non-linear oscillators* — The original Kuramoto model.
+2. **Kuramoto (1975)** — *Self-entrainment of a population of coupled non-linear oscillators* — The original Kuramoto model.
 Read for the order parameter formulation and the phase transition at critical coupling — this is the core mathematical tool.

-2. **Sengupta et al. (2022)** — [*Predicting brain synchronization from functional connectivity*](https://doi.org/10.1038/s41467-022-29632-9) — Establishes the empirical connection between Kuramoto dynamics and real cross-modal binding in cortex.
+3. **Sengupta et al. (2022)** — [*Predicting brain synchronization from functional connectivity*](https://doi.org/10.1038/s41467-022-29632-9) — Establishes the empirical connection between Kuramoto dynamics and real cross-modal binding in cortex.

-3. **Radford et al. (2021)** — [*Learning Transferable Visual Models From Natural Language Supervision (CLIP)*](https://arxiv.org/abs/2103.00020) — The baseline to beat/complement.
+4. **Radford et al. (2021)** — [*Learning Transferable Visual Models From Natural Language Supervision (CLIP)*](https://arxiv.org/abs/2103.00020) — The baseline to beat/complement.
 Understand what static contrastive alignment gives you and where it falls short (hard negatives, partial correspondence).

-4. **Chen et al. (2018)** — [*Neural Ordinary Differential Equations*](https://arxiv.org/abs/1806.07366) — The technical backbone for making ODE dynamics differentiable.
+5. **Chen et al. (2018)** — [*Neural Ordinary Differential Equations*](https://arxiv.org/abs/1806.07366) — The technical backbone for making ODE dynamics differentiable.
 The adjoint method section is what you need for efficient backprop through the Kuramoto dynamics.

-5. **Gong et al. (2023)** — [*ImageBind*](https://arxiv.org/abs/2305.05665) — Multi-modal extension of CLIP to six modalities.
+6. **Gong et al. (2023)** — [*ImageBind*](https://arxiv.org/abs/2305.05665) — Multi-modal extension of CLIP to six modalities.
 Note how they handle the combinatorial problem of pairwise alignment — Kuramoto coupling would give a more principled solution.

 ## Discussion